SamChou19815/github-query/README.md

 ## Compatibility Guarantee

-Only the CLI is considered as part of the public API.
+Only the signatures of arguments of CLI is considered as part of the public API.
+Outputs of CLI are not guaranteed to be stable across versions.
 Signatures of internal functions are not guaranteed to be stable across versions.